File Type:

 10. Pitfalls to Avoid

-Additional concepts covered include Focus on the Customer, Green Fields approach, Mental Models (The Fifth Discipline, Peter Senge), Process Ownership, Process Mapping, Process Benchmarking (Robert Camp), 5W1H & ECRS approaches, use of IT as enabler, Failure Modes & Effects Analysis (FMEA), impacts of changes on the employees and the role of management, reasons why people fear change, and the Change Curve (Elisabeth Kubler-Ross).
+Additional concepts covered include: Customer-centricity, Green Fields approach, Mental Models (The Fifth Discipline, Peter Senge), Process Ownership, Process Mapping, Process Benchmarking (Robert Camp), use of digital technologies as a key enabler, Failure Modes & Effects Analysis (FMEA), impacts of changes on the employees, roles of management and process structures, reasons why people fear change, and the Change Curve (Elisabeth Kubler-Ross).

-You may also be interested in the following training presentations and frameworks (sold separately):
+You may also be interested in the following training presentations (sold separately):